nschonni/cordova-docs/articles/getting-started/create-a-hosted-app.md

     ![Redirect page](media/create-a-hosted-app/hosted-app-redirect.png)

     > **Note**: On Ripple, the redirection is only partially supported.
-If you see an error message, close it to see the redirection page of the hosted app.
+If you see an error message, close the message to see the redirection page of the hosted app.

     Next, you want to fix up this page so that you can access the device camera and take a picture.